Room by Room

 One of the most common living room problems

 A room can look styled online but still feel wrong in real life if every walkway is tight.
-In feng shui, comfortable circulation is usually a better upgrade than adding one more decorative piece.
+In feng shui, comfortable circulation is a better upgrade than adding one more decorative piece.

 A room can be attractive and still feel less settled when the television wall and seating area compete equally instead of reading as one clear hierarchy.

-Layout Fixes That Usually Work Better
+Layout Fixes That Work Better

-The easiest fix is usually subtraction.
+The easiest fix is subtraction.
 Remove one unnecessary chair, one small accent table, or one basket pile and see what happens to the room.
 If the walkway opens up and the seating group starts reading more clearly, you are moving in the right direction.

 Then look at the sofa.
 It is normally the anchor of the room, so it should feel intentional, not squeezed in by default.
 A sofa against a supportive wall, with reasonable sightlines and one clear table relationship, often gives the whole room more steadiness.